awjchen/SonoCleaner/SonoCleaner/usersGuide/usersGuide.md

 to our knowledge, read .ssa files, the outputs of this tool cannot be imported back into any SonoSoft tools (such as SonoXYZ).

-Futhermore, this tool should only be given raw, unmanipulated distance traces.
+Furthermore, this tool should only be given raw, unmanipulated distance traces.
 This is because the 'Manipulate > Remove outliers' function in SonoSoft, for example, performs smoothing that can interfere with this program's procedures for detecting and correcting level-shifts.